Anaesthesia for C-Section Delivery – Types and Side Effects

 - Planned caesarean section

-- Any additional surgery or your surgery is complicated and may take longer
+- Any additional surgery, or if your surgery is complicated and may take longer

 1. Epidural Anaesthesia

 Epidural anaesthesia may be administered when your doctor recommends a C-section under local anaesthesia.
 This anaesthesia is given around the nerves in the lower back.
-The catheter is inserted in the lower back using a needle and the needle is taken out once the catheter is secured with tape.
-This procedure requires administering a larger dosage of anaesthesia and it may take longer to work.
+The catheter is inserted in the lower back using a needle, and the needle is removed once the catheter is secured with tape.
+This procedure requires administering a larger dosage of anaesthesia, and it may take longer to work.

 When It Is Administered